Rafael Devers Player Props: Red Sox vs. Pirates

 Rafael Devers At The Plate (2022)

-- He ranked 16th in batting average, 18th in on base percentage, and ninth in slugging among the qualified hitters in MLB play last season.
+- Among qualified batters last season, he ranked 16th in batting average, while his on-base percentage ranked 18th and he was ninth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.